pingshiyu/rust-mutcov/README.md

-# The Rust Programming Language
+# The Rust Programming Language (Coverage for RustSmith Tools Paper)

+## Instructions for computing coverage of Rust test suite
+- This repository has been set up with the correct `config.toml` and coverage instrumentation in `builder.rs`.
+- `./x.py build`
+- This will generate a `default.profraw` file in `$PWD`.
+-

+## Old Rust README.md contents:

 This is the main source code repository for [Rust].
 It contains the compiler, standard library, and documentation.